 rsync To Keep Two Machines Synchronized¶

-This is everything you'll need to understand and follow along with this guide.
+This is everything you will need to understand and follow along with this guide:

-- Knowledge of how to use a command line editor (we use vi here, but you could use your favorite editor).
+- Knowledge of how to use a command line editor (using vi here, but you can use your favorite editor)

-rsync over SSH is neither as powerful as lsyncd (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as rsnapshot (which offers the ability to easily backup multiple targets from a single machine).
-However, it does provide the ability to keep two computers up to date on a schedule that you define.
+rsync over SSH is neither as powerful as lsyncd (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as rsnapshot (which offers the ability to backup multiple targets from a single machine).
+However, it provides the ability to keep two computers up to date on a schedule that you define.

-If you need to keep a set of directories on the target computer up to date, and you don't care about real-time synchronization as a feature, then
+If you need to keep a set of directories on the target computer up to date, and you do not care about real-time synchronization as a feature, then

 rsync over SSH is probably the best solution.

-For all of the below, we will be doing things as the root user, so either login as root or use the
+For this procedure, you will be doing things as the root user.
+Either login as root or use the

 sudo -s command to switch to the root user in your terminal.

-rsync may already be installed, it is best to update
+rsync is probably already installed, it is best to update

 rsync to the latest version on the source and target computers.
 To ensure that

-rsync is installed and up to date, do the following on both computers:
+rsync is up to date, do the following on both computers:

 dnf install rsync